-The registered agent primarily provides an address that is registered in order to act as a local contact for the Secretary of States and other government agencies, as well as in receiving the service of legal papers and documents.
-The registered agent is the person in charge of receiving all tax notices, notices of law suits on your company, etc. and will forward them on to the corporation.
+The registered agent primarily provides an address that is registered to act as a local contact for the Secretary of State and other government agencies and in receiving the service of legal papers and documents.
+The registered agent is the person in charge of receiving all tax notices, notices of lawsuits on your company, etc., and will forward them to the corporation.

-It is not necessary to hire a lawyer in order to incorporate.
-You may prepare and file the extensive paperwork yourself to incorporate, or you may select the professional services of an incorporation firm, such as ours.
-By selecting CCA to handle your all of your incorporating requirements, you will just need to fill in the order form and file your articles of incorporation.
-Our experienced staff will take care of all the rest of the details.
-All the filing fees required are included in the cost for this service.
+It is not necessary to hire a lawyer to incorporate.
+You may prepare and file the paperwork yourself to incorporate, or you may select the professional services of an incorporation firm, such as ours.
+By selecting CCA to handle all of your incorporating requirements, you will only need to fill in the order form, and our experienced staff will take care of all the rest of the details.

 A corporation is allowed to incorporate in any state it chooses, even if that state is not the state of the business's particular office location.
-However, it is best for businesses to incorporate in its home state.
-Several considerations are involved in choosing the location of incorporations, such as tax laws, the cost of incorporation and general laws of that state that govern the liabilities and actions of a corporation.
+However, it is recommended for businesses to incorporate in their home state.
+Several considerations are involved in choosing the location, such as tax laws, the cost of incorporation, and the general laws of that state governing a corporation's liabilities and actions.

 The most common corporate structure is the C corporation.
 This corporation is a legal entity that may include an unlimited number of shareholders and is separate from its owners.
-A distinct advantage of filing as a corporation is that personal liability of the owners for claims against the corporation is limited.
-The limit of this liability is based on the total sum of money that is invested in the corporation.
+A distinct advantage of filing as a corporation is that the owners' personal liability for claims against the corporation is limited.
+This liability limit is based on the total sum of money invested in the corporation.

-Also, a corporation existing as a separate entity has a life that is unlimited and can extend well past the life of its owners.
+Also, a corporation existing as a separate entity has an unlimited life and can extend well past the lives of its owners.
 The C corporation is an entity with shares of stock representing ownership; therefore, financing a corporation by selling stock is more convenient than selling interests in other ownership forms such as a partnership.

-Taxation is the singular disadvantage of a C corporation.
-Federal taxes on a corporation's income are paid twice: Once on the corporate level and again as income tax on the corporation's dividends, the form of income that the corporation passes on to its shareholders.
+Taxation is the disadvantage of a C corporation.
+Federal taxes on a corporation's income are paid twice: Once on the corporate level and again as income tax on the corporation's dividends, the corporation's form of income passes on to its shareholders.
 This method of taxation is called "double-taxation."

-When incorporating, you can choose the S corporation which is a taxation election.
-This form of entity is not completely separate.
+When incorporating, you can choose the S corporation, which is a taxation election.
 The popularity of the S corporation taxation status increased because of the Tax Reform Act of 1986.
-S corporations are often chosen by small business owners because many of the advantages of corporate structures, partnerships and sole proprietorships are combined within this status.
+Small business owners often choose S corporations because many of the advantages of corporate structures, partnerships, and sole proprietorships are combined within this status.

-S corporations are similar to the C corporations in its disadvantages and advantages, however, S corporations carry special tax provisions.
+S corporations are similar to the C corporations in their disadvantages and advantages.
+However, S corporations carry special tax provisions.
 In a standard C corporation, the federal government taxes profits at the corporate level.
 Then, as profits are distributed among the shareholders as dividends, the C corporation is again taxed on this income to the individual shareholder.
 When an S corporation status is selected, this corporation is not responsible for payment of any taxes on its profits; taxes are only paid when dividends are distributed to shareholders as personal income.
-Therefore, by selecting the S corporation status, business owners can bypass the heavy "double-taxation" of C corporation.
+Therefore, by selecting the S corporation status, business owners can bypass C corporation's heavy "double-taxation."

-A close corporation which is also defined as a closely held corporation is a corporation in which (1) the stock of the corporation is not to be traded on a public exchange (NYSE, NASDAQ, etc.); (2) the amount of its shareholders must be designated and usually cannot go beyond 30; and (3) particular limitations may be put on the transferring of stock.
-Small businesses can benefit greatly by being a close corporation.
-It is important to note that our company, California Corporate Agents does not charge extra fees if you choose to form a close corporation.
-Simply indicate your choice of a close corporation on our order form.
+A close corporation which is also defined as a closely held corporation is a corporation in which (1) the stock of the corporation is not to be traded on a public exchange (NYSE, NASDAQ, etc.); (2) the number of its shareholders must be designated and usually cannot go beyond 30, and (3) particular limitations may be put on the transferring of stock.
+Small businesses can benefit significantly by being a close corporation.

-Most states usually require the filing of the company's Articles of Incorporation, the corporate filing fees and all the initial franchise taxes.
+Most states usually require filing the company's Articles of Incorporation, the corporate filing fees, and all the initial franchise taxes.
 California Corporate Agents can assist you in the filing of all the paperwork necessary to incorporate.
-All you need to do is prepare and file your company’s Articles of Incorporation.

 We are Section 1505 certified by the California Secretary of State as an official registered agent provider.